 - there may be patent protection around a component of the tool (e.g. GFP for a reporter mouse).

-Contact our Technology Managers to assess a tool’s readiness for distribution.
+Contact our innovation managers to assess a tool’s readiness for distribution.

 For the transfer of any Biological Material, the UW Investigator will be responsible for preparing and shipping the material.